Baphomet42/Data-Packs/README.md

 + *Please add fire items back to the game so I can add the chainmail recipes*
     + Thanks

+### **DuhBuhDuh**

+For testing some dbd mechanics and new datapack features.
+Not intended for actual use.

++ *Movement system*
+    + No jumping
+    + Different movement speeds for survivors and killers
++ *Planned additions*
+    + Recreate crouching/walking/sprinting movements
+    + Limited perk selection system
+    + Terror radius effects

+### **BaphomethSlab**

+For datapack testing purposes only.
+Everything is experimental and may not be updated.
+Not intended for use ever.

++ *Fixes game chat (green text and purple /me)*
++ *Test util functions using macros*
+    + `concat`
+        + Joins an NbtList of strings into a single string
+        + Optionally adds a custom separator between strings

 ------------------------------------------------------------------------------------

 # Datapack Info